Venezuela crisis explained

 When oil prices dropped in 2014, the government suddenly had to make lots of cutbacks.
 This led many people to begin buying goods on the black market, causing inflation to rise.

 Now in the fourth year of recession, Venezuela is struggling with shortages of basic goods and public services can no longer function.
-The International Monetary Fund estimates that inflation will reach a 1 million per cent this year.
+The International Monetary Fund estimates that inflation will reach one million per cent in 2018.

 Other issues such as a lack of education opportunities, the recruitment of children into gangs and political unrest – earlier this month, there was an apparent assassination attempt on President Maduro – are all factors which are causing people to leave.